-This summary applies to all these booklets and as they are published they will be available from the ESFA funding guidance on GOV.UK.
+This summary applies to all of these booklets which will be available from the ESFA funding guidance on GOV.UK once published.

-These documents outline the main features of ESFA funding arrangements for young people in 2020 to 2021 and are an integral part of ESFA's funding agreements for young people aged 16 to 19 and those aged 19 to 24 with an education, health and care (EHC) plan.
-All these documents should be read in this context, unless specifically stated otherwise.
-This is the definitive ESFA guidance for 2020 to 2021 and supersedes any previous funding guidance for young people.
+These documents outline the main features of ESFA funding arrangements for young people in 2021 to 2022 and are an integral part of ESFA's funding agreements for young people aged 16 to 19 and those aged 19 to 24 with an education, health and care (EHC) plan.
+All of these documents should be read in this context, unless specifically stated otherwise.
+This is the definitive ESFA guidance for 2021 to 2022 and supersedes any previous funding guidance for young people.